maya-n2626/Pick_Mi_front/README.md

-# PickMi-Backend Web App API Specification
+# PickMi-Backend+Frontend Web App API Specification

 This document defines the API contract between the frontend (HTML/CSS/JS) and the backend (Node.js/Express) for the anonymous note-throwing web application PickMi.